cocreators-ee/project-template/README.md

 This will base64 encode all the values and then seal the secrets using `envs/<env>/secrets.pem`.

 Note that also unchanged secrets will show up as changed in the SealedSecrets yaml file due to how kubeseal works.
+This can be mitigated using the `--only-changed` flag, which requires the `master.key` (or sufficient privileges to retrieve it from the cluster).

 ### License